2 Days Solo Trip to Hampi

 How to reach Hampi?

-Hospet is the nearest railway station from Hampi (about 12km). - Bus
+- Train – Hospet is the nearest railway station from Hampi (about 12km).

 Day 1 in Hampi!

-Busses are the best options which ply in every 10 mins and it cost you only Rs.
-8 from Kamlapur to Hampi.
+The best options are buses, which run every 10 minutes and cost about Rs.
+8 to get from Kamlapur to Hampi.

 Virupaksha Temple